Rishibiz/UI-UX-Experiment3/README.md

 ## Algorithm:

-Select 2–3 Competing Apps or Websites for Evaluation
+1.Select 2–3 Competing Apps or Websites for Evaluation

-Conduct Heuristic Evaluation Using Nielsen’s 10 Usability Heuristics
+2.Conduct Heuristic Evaluation Using Nielsen’s 10 Usability Heuristics

-Document UX Strengths and Weaknesses of Each App/Website
+3.Document UX Strengths and Weaknesses of Each App/Website

-Compare the User Experience Across the Selected Competitors
+4.Compare the User Experience Across the Selected Competitors

-Identify Usability Issues and Recommend Improvements
+5.Identify Usability Issues and Recommend Improvements

-Develop and Incorporate Required UX/UI Changes
+6.Develop and Incorporate Required UX/UI Changes

-Present the Refined Designs and Justify Modifications
+7.Present the Refined Designs and Justify Modifications

 ## Output:
 ```